EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Get-started-with-SharePoint-administration.md

 1. In **Create a channel**, under **Channel name**, type **Governance**.
 Under **Choose a channel type**, select **Shared**.
 Deactivate **Share this channel with everyone on the team** and click **Create**.
 1. In Share the Governance channel, in **Type a name or email**, finde and click **Patti Fernandez**.
 Click **Share**.

+If you want, you can try to add your personal work or school account to the shared channel.

 #### PowerShell

 Perform this task on WIN1.